felicityfmn/Muse/README.md

 `clj -m figwheel.main -b dev -r`

-from the root of the project
+from the root of the project then visit `http://localhost:9501/` (actually Figwheel will probably open it automatically)

 `dev.cljs.edn` contains the Clojurescript compilation config